-After writing 400 pages of The Reminisces of a Mental Defective, Christy asked Dr Bob Collis for help, unaware that he was a published writer himself.
+After writing 400 pages of The Reminisces of a Mental Defective, Christy asked Dr. Bob Collis for help, unaware that he was a published writer himself.
 After trawling through the long-winded manuscript, Collis discovered a sentence that he described as “a rose among a lot of weeds.”
-Collis agreed to assist, but demanded that Christy first read someone more modern than Charles Dickens.
+Collis agreed to assist but demanded that Christy first read someone more modern than Charles Dickens.

 Collis and Katriona Maguire arranged for Christy to receive some basic education through the local church.
-He also started speech therapy with Dr Patricia Sheehan, which improved his ability to communicate to people outside his family.
+He also started speech therapy with Dr. Patricia Sheehan, which improved his ability to communicate to people outside his family.
 Christy finally completed his memoir at the age of 22, but not before evicting his brother Frances from the study, tearing off his shoe and sock, and writing the whole thing with his left foot.

 My Left Foot was published in 1954.
 Christy would soon become internationally recognized as a writer of great distinction, although he came to regret My Left Foot and the fact that he would be remembered by the world for the ‘miracle story’, rather than for more serious work.
 In 1956 he decided to end his physiotherapy so that he could spend more time writing, but he also turned to drinking – much of the time in a pub in Kimmage with family and friends.
 He would increasingly come to rely on drink, both to write and to reconcile himself to the world.

 Christy acknowledged that he would never have the same talent for art as he did for writing, but he painted throughout his life.
 He was one of the first members of Arnulf Stegmann’s Disabled Artists Association, which paid Christy a monthly sum in return for producing a number of paintings each year.
-He was frustrated about the time this took from his writing, but he produced hundreds of paintings that portray his struggles, epiphanies and feelings of isolation as keenly as his literature, particularly as he grew older.
+He was frustrated about the time this took from his writing, but he produced hundreds of paintings that portray his struggles, epiphanies, and feelings of isolation as keenly as his literature, particularly as he grew older.
 Several of these paintings are on view in the exhibition, Dear Christy – The Christy Brown Collection, which can now be seen at the American Irish Historical Society.

 Bridget Brown died in September 1968.
 Distraught, Christy buried himself in work and completed his novel Down All The Days in 1969.
-The mother of the central character is heroic, but the novel explores disturbing themes of domestic abuse, poverty, alcoholism and death – perceived through the watchful eyes of the unnamed central character, silent and crippled.
-Christy’s masterpiece is unstinting in its depiction of working class Dublin life, while making perceptive observations about the human spirit.
+The mother of the central character is heroic, but the novel explores disturbing themes of domestic abuse, poverty, alcoholism, and death – perceived through the watchful eyes of the unnamed central character, silent and crippled.
+Christy’s masterpiece is unstinting in its depiction of working-class Dublin life while making perceptive observations about the human spirit.
 Shocking, indeed ground-breaking, this remarkable novel was the subject of lavish praise in the literary world.

 To promote the book, Christy appeared on the David Frost Show in New York in 1970.
 Asked what he would do now that he was a famous author, Christy gurgled his drink and said he would buy a pub.
-Later in the interview he advised viewers of the show simply to “love life.”
+Later in the interview, he advised viewers of the show simply to “love life.”

 Women played a key role throughout Christy’s life.
 He dedicated his first collection of poetry Come Softly To My Wake (1971) to his sister Ann, for “helping to keep the ship afloat.”
 His relationship with a married American called Beth Moore helped him maintain some stability whilst writing Down All The Days, and the book is dedicated to her “who, with such gently ferocity, finally whipped me into finishing this book.”

-Beth wrote to Christy in 1954 after reading an excerpt of My Left Foot in Good Housekeeping, and their relationship developed when Christy first travelled to the United States in 1960.
-Beth, her husband and Christy were together in Ireland and America several times, but the affair was strained by the distance and nature of the relationship.
+Beth wrote to Christy in 1954 after reading an excerpt of My Left Foot in Good Housekeeping, and their relationship developed when Christy first traveled to the United States in 1960.
+Beth, her husband, and Christy were together in Ireland and America several times, but the affair was strained by the distance and nature of the relationship.
 Christy severed all ties in 1972 before marrying Mary Carr, a decision which shocked many of those closest to him.